alexako/scss-framework/README.md

 Generally we apply single responsibility for all our classes.
 Always keep in mind that if a rules does not belong in its __default state__ it must fall under the __modified state__.

 ### Inline styles
->Sometimes creating a class just to handle a simple rule can we an overkill.
+>Sometimes creating a class just to handle a simple rule can be overkill.
 >1.
-The is only specific to that element
+The rule is specific only to that element.
 >1.
 It will take more effort finding the class name inside the file.
 >
 >During these instances it may be better to just simple declare the style inline with the element.
 We usually do this when we need to adjust a position of an element.